Оyster mushroom disease with photo and descriptions of defects

 twisted oyster mushroom

-For more information about the problem of oversaturated substrates, click here.
+For more details about oversaturated substrate and how to avoid it, click here.

 Growths and Pimples on Oyster Mushrooms